cmu-lib/bridgesofPittsburgh/Updated_PGH/README.md

 ### This is a folder for updated data.

 - **edges.csv**<br>
-This data file is exported from ArcGIS.
+This data file is exported from ArcGIS.
 I used ArcGIS tool to identify river bridges and edges that are outside Pittsburgh.
 In ArcGIS, I added two additional columns and value every column with 0 or 1 to store river_bridge and out_pittsburgh information.
 I also used this file later to add additional attributes in Python code.

 - **nodes.csv**<br>
 This data file is exported from ArcGIS with similar steps as edges.csv file did.